local-seo17 min read

 • Check category options for new, more specific choices

-• Compare your profile to top-ranking competitors for gaps
+• Compare your profile to highly visible competitors for gaps

 • Verify NAP consistency across major citation sites (Yelp, Facebook, industry directories)